0xWarning/Node-API-Backend/README.md

 # 🍺 Node-API-Backend

-Node User backend api that can be used as an auth including hashed passwords
+Using Express, Mongoose, Bcrypt, and Node.js,
+I'm currently working on a backend for an authentication system that will feature hashed passwords and numerous checks.

 # ⚙️ Configuration